Environment Variables & Metadata

 GameFlow-provided values are different:

-GAMEFLOW_REGION,GAMEFLOW_DEFAULT_PORT, andGAMEFLOW_{NAME}_PORTare environment variables that reflect the runtime context of each server instance.GAMEFLOW_PAYLOADis not an environment variable — it is an AgonesGameServerannotation that carries dynamic, per-session data passed at allocation or server creation time.
-It must be read using the Agones SDK.
+GAMEFLOW_REGION,GAMEFLOW_DEFAULT_PORT, andGAMEFLOW_{NAME}_PORTare environment variables that reflect the runtime context of each server instance.GAMEFLOW_PAYLOADis not an environment variable; it carries dynamic, per-session data passed at allocation or server creation time, and is read with the GameFlow Game Server SDK'spayload()call.

 This separation allows developers to keep static configuration in the image while still receiving dynamic, per-instance and per-session data at runtime.